colortheskyjade/game_ruyanche/GameDesignDoc.md

 ## How to play the game
 * Keyboard Gameplay
-* Option to choose between WSAD or Arrow Keys
+* Option to choose between WASD or Arrow Keys
 * Either way, space to shoot
 * Esc to bring up the menu, which is mouse-navigated